The Westing Game: Plot summary

 The heirs spend the next several months trying to accumulate clues from rival pairs.
 In doing so, many form new friendships and make surprising discoveries about each other.
 Many of the heirs harbored secret lives, including being a bookie, thief, bomber, undercover private investigator, and relative of Sam Westing.
 Nearing the Fourth of July deadline, Sandy McSouthers collapses from an apparent poisoning, shocking the heirs.
 The heirs determine that the 'answer' to Westing's puzzle is Berthe Erica Crow, who is actually Westing's ex-wife.
 Crow admits that the puzzle implicates her, but she protests her innocence alongside her partner, Otis Amber.
 Judge Ford and Turtle believe her innocence and hold a mock trial to go over the evidence.
 During the proceedings, Turtle solves the real puzzle of the Westing game and confronts the chairman of the board, Julian Eastman.
 Turtle realizes that Westing, Northrup, McSouthers, and Eastman are all the same person using various disguises; Westing created the "McSouthers" identity to replace "Westing", making Sandy the "murderer" and thereby winning the Westing game.

 In the epilogues, "Eastman" spends the next decade mentoring Turtle in business and chess while funding her education in preparation for her taking over the company.
 The remaining heirs remain close, starting new business ventures, marriages, and families together.
-When Westing is on his deathbed, Turtle (now going by "T.R.") consoles him that the heirs loved their friend "Sandy" and that his game was ultimately a success.
+When Westing is on his deathbed, Turtle consoles him that the heirs loved their friend "Sandy" and that his game was ultimately a success.
 Choosing to keep the secret, Turtle continues his legacy by beginning to mentor her niece in chess.